shadan1212/bookory/README.md

 ### Prerequisites

-Make sure you have the following installed
+Make sure you have the following installed:

 - Node.js
 - npm or yarn